Sebastián Salomón

-Sebastián Salomón (born 12 December 1978) is an Argentine football midfielder.
-He currently plays for Deportivo Roca in Argentina.
+Sebastián Salomón (born 12 December 1978) is an Argentine football manager and former player who played as a midfielder.
+He is the current manager of Lanús' youth categories.

-Club career
+Playing career

 Salomón began his professional playing career in 2000 with Los Andes, he made his debut in a 2–1 away win over Racing Club on 6 August 2000.
 After Los Andes were relegated he had a short stint with Club Almagro before joining Lanús in 2002 where he played until 2009, where he played 197 games for the club scoring 6 goals.

 In 2005 Salomón had a short loan spell with Paraguayan side Olimpia.

-Salomón was part of the squad that won the Apertura 2007 tournament which was Lanús' first league championship.
+He was part of the Lanús squad that won the Apertura 2007 tournament, which was the club's first league championship.

 In 2009, he joined Godoy Cruz.
 In 2010, he joined Aris Limassol and in the summer of 2010 the team released him.

-He played in Uruguay and now is back in Argentina for Deportivo Roca.
+He played in Uruguay with Rampla Juniors and subsequently retired.